mouneeshwarip/Galaxy-Guesser/README.md

 ![correct letter](assets/documentation_images/guesstheword.png)

-- If the letter is not in the word or if the letter is repeated, the number of attempts is reduced by 1 and the next stage is shown with all the updated details.
+- If the letter is not in the word, the number of attempts is reduced by 1 and the next stage is shown with all the updated details.

+- If the letter has already been guessed, a prompt is shown for the same and the user is asked to guess again without any reduction in the attempts.

 ![wrong letter1](assets/documentation_images/enter_sameword.png)